slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 <dl class="as-table">
 <dt>Summary<dd>

-The build environment is measured and authenticated prior to dispatching any builds, attesting to the integrity of initial state of the environment when it's deployed by the build platform.
+The build environment is measured and authenticated by the compute platform upon instantiation, attesting to the integrity of the initial state of the environment prior to executing a build.

 <dt>Intended for<dd>